LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* Stage 4-10: from val2 to val15
 		* Stage 11: vallo16, valhi16, ~~case3~~, port_forward_tbl
 		* Egress pipeline
-			- process_cloned_packet_tbl for cloned packet
+			- process_i2e_cloned_packet_tbl for cloned packet from ingress to egress
 				+ If PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, update as PUT/DELRES/PUTRES to client
 				+ If PUTREQ_LARGE_RECIR, update as PUTREQ_LARGE to server
 					* NOTE: for cloned PUTREQ_LARGE, we do not need to update op_hdr.optype
 					* TODO: Only PUTREQ_LARGE will aplly the following MATs in egress pipeline
 				+ If GETRES_POP (with new key-value), update it as GETRES to client
 				+ If PUTREQ_POP (with new key-value), update it as PUTRES to client
+			- process_e2e_cloned_packet_tbl for cloned packet from egress to egress
 				+ TODO: If SCANREQ_SPLIT
 					* TODO: If split_idx == 1 (the last 2nd pkt has been sent), set split_idx=0 (send the last pkt) and send to next server (increase dst_port)
 					* TODO: Otherwise: decrease split_idx, send to next server, and clone_e2e
-				+ TODO: For mirrored EVICT and mirrored EVICT_CASE2, assign a specific udp port as switch OS
+				+ For mirrored EVICT and mirrored EVICT_CASE2, convert them as EVICT_SWITCH and EVICT_CASE2_SWITCH to switch OS
 			- TODO: switch-driven partition scheme (change udp port)
 				+ If no range query, hash parition for normal REQ packets
 				+ TODO: If w/ range query, range partition for normal REQ packets
 					* TODO: For SCANREQ, update it as SCANREQ_SPLIT to corresponding server (based on beginkey) with split_num (based on beginkey and endkey) and split_idx (always start from split_num-1), and clone_e2e
 					* TODO: Server needs to embed snapshot id into SCANRES for client to judge the consistency, and retry if not (snapshot and hence inconsistent SCANRES is rare)
-				+ TODO: assign a specific udp port as switch OS for all packets of CASE1
+				+ TODO: Including cloned PUTREQ_LARGE, CASE1, EVICT_SWITCH, and EVICT_CASE2_SWITCH
 				+ TODO: try to move it after eg_port_forward_tbl to reduce MAT entries and actions?
 			- TODO: Access per-server iscase3
 			- TODO: Access eg_port_forward_tbl